← Back to blog

 Spot the grammar error.
 Look for the urgency.
 Check the sender domain.
 These heuristics held up for years because real phishing campaigns were sloppy.
 Now they are not.
 AI-generated phishing is grammatically flawless, contextually plausible, and available at scale.
 The old tells are gone.

-This raised a more interesting question for me: when language quality is removed as a variable, which phishing techniques actually fool people?
+This raised a more interesting question for me: when language quality is removed as a variable, which phishing techniques are hardest for people to detect?

 Not "can you tell if an email was AI-written."
 That is the wrong question.
-The right question is: given that the writing is always polished, which attack approach breaks human judgment most reliably?
+The right question is: given that the writing is always polished, which technique types represent the largest gap in human detection capability?
+Identifying those gaps is how you close them.

 The design problem